flowcytometryUK One Day Meeting 2017

-Stephen is a Lecturer in Cell and Tissue Engineering at The University of Manchester.
+Stephen is a Senior Lecturer in Cell and Tissue Engineering at The University of Manchester.
 His research focusses on the development of stem cell-based regenerative medicine therapies for repair of orthopaedic tissues, particularly the intervertebral disc.
 To achieve this his work also investigates intervertebral disc development, the pathophysiological changes occurring during disease or ageing and the elucidation of molecular phenotype using –omics approaches.

 University of Cambridge